Checkmarx/kics/docs/configuration-file.md

 no-progress = false
-type = "type of queries to use in the scan" payload-path = "file path to store source internal representation in JSON format"
+type = "type of queries to use in the scan" payload-path = "file path to store source internal representation in JSON format" exclude-results = "exclude results by providing a list of similarity IDs of a result"
 ```

 #### HCL Format